robinboncoeur/Art/docs/writing/W_Edits.md

 “Yes.”

-“Are you lying?”

-“No.”

 Mara’s mouth twitched.
 She moved around the room, checking rails, touching fabric, straightening labels.
-Mara had a way of handling garments with a sort of reverence for construction.

 “You’re late for your break.”

-“I’m not hungry,” I replied, automatically.
+“I’m not hungry.”

-Mara went still.
+Mara turned to me.

 “That’s not the point.”

-I paused with the seam ripper.
 “What is the point, then?”

-“The point is,” she said, “a future isn’t built on fumes.
+“It's this,” she said, “a future isn’t built on fumes.
 You burn out and then you’re useful to no one, including yourself.”

-Mara’s bluntness was her kindness, a preventative maintenance.

-I set the bodice down, let out a small breath.
+I let out a small breath and set the bodice down.

 “Fine.
 Ten minutes.”

-Mara waved a hand, as if she’d won a pointless argument.
 “Good girl.”

-Mara used language like a tool: dry, functional, occasionally barbed.
-If she called you “good girl,” it was an honest appraisal.
-I stood, stretched my shoulders, and headed toward the tiny kitchenette.
+I stretched my shoulders and headed toward the tiny kitchenette.
 It barely deserved the name: a bench, a sink, a kettle, and a jar of instant coffee that tasted like burnt regret.

 I’d just filled the kettle when the door to Wardrobe banged open.